Operation Good Dog LLC — Board & Train Service Agreement

 4. Temperament & Eligibility

-Dogs must be at least 5 months old and comfortable being kenneled.
+• Dogs must be at least 5 months old and comfortable being kenneled.

 5. Veterinary Care Authorization

-If Dog becomes ill or injured, Trainer will make reasonable efforts to contact Client before seeking care.
-If unreachable, Trainer is authorized to obtain necessary veterinary treatment as recommended by a licensed veterinarian, up to $5,000 at Client’s expense.
+• If Client cannot be reached, Trainer is authorized to obtain necessary veterinary treatment as determined by a licensed veterinarian, up to $5,000 at Client’s expense.

 6. Training Methods & Tools